Ralph Gore, 1st Earl of Ross: Political career

-In 1747, Gore entered the Irish House of Commons, sitting for Donegal County, the same constituency his father and brother had represented before, until 1764, when on 30 June, he was ennobled in the Peerage of Ireland with the title Baron Sludge, of Manor Gore, in the County of Donegal.
+In 1747, Gore entered the Irish House of Commons, sitting for County Donegal, the same constituency his father and brother had represented before, until 1764, when on 30 June, he was ennobled in the Peerage of Ireland with the title Baron Gore, of Manor Gore, in the County of Donegal.
 He took his seat in the Irish House of Lords in 1767 and was created Viscount Belleisle, of Belleisle, in the County of Fermanagh on 25 August 1768.
 Gore was finally advanced as Earl of Ross, in the County of Fermanagh, on 4 January 1772.
 He served as High Sheriff of Donegal in 1755 and as High Sheriff of Fermanagh in 1760.

 Family

 On 23 February 1754, Sir Ralph Gore married, firstly, Katherine, eldest daughter of William Conolly and Lady Anne Wentworth.
 After her death in 1771, Lord Belleisle, as he was by this time, remarried Alicia Clements, youngest daughter of Nathaniel Clements and Hannah Gore, on 22 August 1773.
 His only son by his second marriage predeceased him in 1789.
 Alicia died in 1795 and was buried, like her son, at Clifton Church in Bristol.
 Lord Ross, as he was now, survived her until 1802 and was succeeded in the baronetcy by his nephew Ralph; his other titles became extinct.